Beatrice (band): Today (2010–present)

 In early 2010, Feró Nagy announced the reorganization of the band: Vedres Joe and Hirleman Bertalan left; the latter was replaced by the son of Feró Nagy, Attila Nagy, who was a regular guest.
 The rejuvenated Beatrice began to create a new studio album, two of which were already featured on the show.
 On July 31, 2010, the MTV Icon program featured contemporary bands and performers reinterpreting Beatrice's songs, paying tribute to the band's work.
 The recordings of the new album started in March 2011, and two months later, the album "Joy and Rock & Roll" was released.

 At the end of 2011, the double Beatrice album was released on CD on the CD by Collective Art.
-The band celebrated its 35th birthday on March 16, 2013 at the Petőfi Hall.
+The band celebrated its 35th birthday on 16 March 2013, at the Petőfi Hall.
 Since the 1970s, the ensemble has performed at one of the most prominent places in Hungarian pop music life, Tabán.
-At the Tabán Festival on May 1, 2015, Tamás Takáts, Ádám Török and New Mini, Mobilmánia and Edda stepped on stage alongside Beatrice.
+At the Tabán Festival on 1 May 2015, Tamás Takáts, Ádám Török and New Mini, Mobilmánia and Edda stepped on stage alongside Beatrice.

-On October 6, 2015 László Lugosi, guitarist of the classical lineup, died as a result of larynx.
+On 6 October 2015, László Lugosi, guitarist of the classical lineup, died as a result of larynx.

 In August 2016, a new guitarist joined Botor Tari, who has been working with the team since 2013 as a technician.
-At the beginning of 2018 Viktor Magasvári was replaced by Zalán Kékkői, but according to the orchestra's statement, Viktors Magasvári is considered a "heirloom" member of Beatrice, who can enter any concert in the future.
+At the beginning of 2018 Viktor Magasvári was replaced by Zalán Kékkői, but according to the orchestra's statement, Viktors Magasvári is considered an "heirloom" member of Beatrice, who can enter any concert in the future.

-On April 7, 2018, the band celebrated its 40th anniversary with a grand concert at the Arena.
+On 7 April 2018, the band celebrated its 40th anniversary with a grand concert at the Arena.
 In the blocks of the program, different ages of the oeuvre of Beatrice and Feró Nagy were recalled.
 The concert was opened by a speech by Lajos Miklóska, and later several guests appeared: from the old Beatrice Attila Gidófalvy and Tibor Donászy, the former guitarist Viktor Viktoras Magasvári, András Pásztor, András Wahorn, Mihály Mező, Miklós Varga, József Kalapács.
 The orchestra was complemented by a wind section and female vocalist in some songs.